Ocean Wind Waves SIG

-A Special Interest Group (SIG) of the Challenger Society for Marine Science focused on observing, modelling and forecasting ocean surface waves.
+Ocean Wind Waves is a Special Interest Group (SIG) of the Challenger Society for Marine Science focused on observing, modelling and forecasting ocean surface waves.

-Aims of the SIG:
+Aims of the SIG

 1. To promote research in ocean surface waves and of their interactions with oceanographic, atmospheric and climatic processes.